ZintisMay/js-practice/README.md

 You should not need to write any for or while loops.

+Please save your work in a branch with your name on it locally.
+If you prefer, you can fork this repo and do your work there.

 NOTE:

 Some problems require you to have completed a previous problem.
 Keep that in mind.